 - For more information about the WAC Bennett Dam, see

 - CPP Environmental Sciences Ltd. Aquatic Ecosystem Health of the Peace Watershed Project.
 Prepared for the Mighty Peace Watershed Alliance, June 2012.
-102 pp. Available on the MPWA website.
+102 pp. www.mightypeacewatershedalliance.org/resources

 - Watrecon Consulting, Ellehoj Redmond Consulting, Aquality Environmental Consulting Ltd. and Duane McNaughton, P. Geol.
 The Peace Watershed: Current and Future Water Use and Issues.
 Prepared for the Mighty Peace Watershed Alliance, March 2012.
-125 pp. Available on the MPWA website.
+125 pp. www.mightypeacewatershedalliance.org/resources

 - For information about water management planning in Alberta, see